basant20415/Embedded_Linux/README.md

 ![alt text](image-9.png)
 ![alt text](image-10.png)

-## what is the difference between openembedded project , Yocto project , openembedded-core
+## what is the difference between OpenEmbedded project , Yocto project , OpenEmbedded-Core

 ### openembedded project
 - The original community project to build embedded Linux distributions with recipes and a build engine (BitBake).